Lax-Phillips orbit counting in higher rank: Introduction

 Our method is based on a technique using abstract spectral theory.
 In our application, the bracketed function, extended to $G$, that is, the map

 is a function on the double-coset $H\bk G /K$, which is one-dimensional (just a function of a one-parameter $a\in A$).
-Then if $\Psi$ were an eigenfunction of the quadratic Casimir operator (the others, it turns out, need not enter the analysis!), it would satisfy a quadratic ODE which can be solved explicitly.
-This observation, together with $L^2$-techniques developed by the authors in \cite{Kontorovich2009, KontorovichLutsko2022, Lutsko2022}, can be turned into a proof.
+Then if $\Psi$ were an eigenfunction of the quadratic Casimir operator, it would satisfy a quadratic ODE which can be solved explicitly; since the counting problem is $1$ dimensional, we need not take into consideration the full ring of invariant differential operators.
+This observation (see the discussion below \eqref{N Ks}), together with $L^2$-techniques developed by the authors in \cite{Kontorovich2009, KontorovichLutsko2022, Lutsko2022}, can be turned, with some effort, into a proof.

 The main technical innovation in this paper is an analysis of the Lie algebra structure, explicit Casimir operator, and Haar measure resulting from the choice of parametrization of the group suitable for our application.
 The key calculation is that, in our $H\times A\times K_H\bk K$ coordinates (see \eqref{eq:gDecomp} and Theorem \ref{thm:stru m}), the Haar measure on $G$ decomposes as $dg=dh\, da \, dk$, in which $dh$ is Haar measure on $H$.
 This fact is crucial for the analysis carried out in \S\ref{sec:DiffEq}.

 \begin{remark} In smooth form (see Theorem \ref{thm:smooth m} below), our error term exhibits square-root cancellation, that is, has size $T^{m/2}$, which is optimal in the sense that it reaches the tempered spectrum. \end{remark}